 If you feel bored, there are cheap one-hour boat tours that take you snorkeling by the reef and then to see the Mayan ruins from the sea, definitely picture-worthy.

 The Sian Ka`an biosphere is a spectacular protected area that stretches over more than 5000 km2 south of Tulum.

 Proclaimed Unesco World Heritage site, Sian Ka’an is home to thousands of species of flora and fauna, and something like 23 archeological sites, one of which is Muyil, accessible from the main road, the Carretera Federal, at only 10 minutes drive from Tulum.

 There are different ways to visit the biosphere, a must if you are in the area and you love nature.
 One is by a regular organized tour, either by jeep or by boat.

 The second option, which is my favorite, is by boat via Muyil.
-Just past the archeological site, there is a path to the lagoon where official guides will be waiting for you with their boat.
+There is a path to the lagoon just past the archeological site where official guides will be waiting for you with their boat.

-They offer two kinds of tour, the longest one, a full-day tour, will take you by boat through the natural canals among the mangroves.
-You will then swim in the lazy river and let the current take you to the next stop where the boat will pick you up and take you along other canals through the coast where the lagoon meets the ocean.
+They offer two kinds of tours, the longest one, a full-day tour, will take you by boat through the natural canals among the mangroves.
+You will then swim in the lazy river and let the current take you to the next stop, where the boat will pick you up and take you along other canals through the coast where the lagoon meets the ocean.

 5-day Tulum itinerary – day 5